-1. Year of Establishment, status and organization of the Institute
+1. Year of Establishment, status and organizations of the Institute.

-The Tribal Research & Training Institute, Pune was established on 1st May, 1962.
+The Tribal Research & Training Institute, Pune was established on 1st May 1962.
 The Institute is working under the Government of Maharashtra and has been providing the Tribal Department of Maharashtra necessary support in terms of research and capacity building and is functioning as a knowledge and information hub in the state for all those interested in Tribal affairs.
 It has a Tribal museum and a Cultural Unit that is engaged in preservation and propagation of Tribal culture.

 The Institute is headed by Commissioner.
 He is assisted by Joint Director and Dy.
-Director (I.A.D.P.) apart from training, research and ministerial staff.
-Eight Scheduled Tribe Certificate Scrutiny Committees are also working under the Commissioner for validation of caste certificates issued to the tribal.
-There is a Tribes Advisory Council under the Chairmanship of Hon.ble Chief Minister of Maharashtra consisting of all the tribal Members of Parliament (MPs), MLAs and MLCs of Maharashtra State Legislature, Principal Secretary, Tribal Development Department, Commissioner, Tribal Development, Nasik, Commissioner Tribal Research and Training Institute, Pune and other officers from other Government Departments.
+Director (I.A.D.P.), apart from training, research and ministerial staff.
+Eight Scheduled Tribe Certificate Scrutiny Committees are also working under the Commissioner for Validation of Caste certificate issued to the tribals.

-The Institute supports a subsidiary institution named "The Maharashtra State Tribal Empowerment Society" located at Pune which undertakes capacity building and developmental works for the Scheduled Tribes notified in Maharashtra.
+The Institute supports a subsidiary to institution named "The Maharashtra Tribal Empowerment Society"located at Pune which undertakes capacity building and development works for the scheduled tribes notified in Maharashtra.